top1944/duckuments/docs/atoms_85_fall2017_projects/17_parking/30-final-design-document-parking.md

 * If the duckiebot exits the parking lot, it views a "parking exit" AprilTag and it switches from parking mode back to normal driving mode (starting at a four way intersection). **Note**: this feature is not currently implemented in the parking pipeline as it currently stands.

 * Once at the parking lot entrance, the duckiebot estimates her pose (x, y and theta) using as many AprilTags as possible within view.
 The localization of course requires the camera nodes, AprilTag detector node, Apriltag Postprocessing node and localization node to be launched.
 There is at least one (potentially more) AprilTags per parking space and possibly some additional tags placed at the entrance and exit.
-To estimate a pose, a new state estimation algorithm has been implemented (see localization description above) using the library 'AprilTags C++'.
+To estimate a pose, the state estimation algorithm has been extended (see localization description above) using the library 'AprilTags C++'.
 It estimates the relative position of the robot with respect to the april tag.
 The location of the april tag is encoded in the QR code.
 As soon as you see one (better two) tags, the pose can be calculated.
 We assume that we always see at least one tag.

 * Given a prior information about the parking lot (where the parking spaces are located, where the robot can drive, etc) and real time vision information, the robot chooses a parking space.
 Currently, the parking space is chosen as a "hardcoded" value in the launch file, please see the demo operation manual for more information.
 At first we assume that the parking lot is empty or that other duckiebots are static (do not move) and this is encoded in the parking map (places where the robot is not allowed to drive).